Sessions' pastor addresses 'firestorm' over church charges against AG

 A spokesperson for the Department of Justice had no comment when asked by CNN about Sunday's sermon.

-The policy has had "serious unintended consequences: the traumatization of some of the most vulnerable people in our hemisphere.
-The young children of poor, immigrant families, separating them from their parents and causing great trauma," the pastor said.
+Wines preached that the "zero tolerance" policy has had "serious unintended consequences: the traumatization of some of the most vulnerable people in our hemisphere.
+The young children of poor, immigrant families, separating them from their parents and causing great trauma."

-The president of the American Academy of Pediatrics told CNN the practice of family separation is "nothing less than government-sanctioned child abuse," but administration officials deny that characterization.
+The president of the American Academy of Pediatrics has said the practice of family separation is "nothing less than government-sanctioned child abuse."
+Administration officials deny that characterization.

-Wines said that she doesn't have easy answers to fix an immigration system that she and many other Christian leaders say is "broken."
+Wines said that she doesn't have easy answers to fix an immigration system.
 However, the pastor said, "my heart and spirit have been broken by the image and stories that have been seen and heard in recent weeks.
 I sense that everyone's heart has been broken by it."

 At the same time, though, Wines said that she is also "deeply troubled by the divisions I see only growing in our culture, our nation and even our church."